getodk/docs/docs/central-install-digital-ocean.rst

 To use S3-compatible storage for all files saved in Central, follow these steps:

 #.
 Set up a bucket with your chosen S3-compatible provider.
-Options incude:
+Options include:

    * `Amazon S3 <https://aws.amazon.com/s3/>`_
    * Locally-hosted service such as `MinIO <https://min.io/docs/minio/linux/index.html>`_